SFETNI/Extended-KKS-Phase-Field-model/README.md

    - `compute_DSC.ipynb`: Dedicated to computing quantitative data from simulations, specifically focusing on DSC heat curves.

 ### Additional Details
-Each notebook utilizes output data which includes various simulation details like:
+The so called "maps" store output data which includes various simulation details like:
 - Concentrations of phases.
 - Order parameters.
 - Energy residuals.